 Some facilities may have individual hours, which may vary at different times of the year.
 In these cases, the facilities will be secured according to schedules developed by the department responsible for the facility.

 Emergencies may necessitate changes or alterations to any posted schedules.
 Areas that are revealed as problematic have security surveys conducted of them.
-The Vice President of Student Services and the Vice President of Financial and Campus Operations review these results.
+The Vice President of Student Affairs and the Vice President of Administrative Services review these results.
 These surveys examine security issues such as landscaping, locks, alarms, lighting, and communications.
 Any issues can be reported to the Campus Safety Committee or a campus official.